kohesive/vertx-kinesis/README.md

 });
 ```

-Once the client is initialized, it can be used to access the Amazon SQS API in async manner:
+Once the client is initialized, it can be used to access the Amazon Kinesis API in async manner:

 ```
 client.createStream("MyStream", 2, result -> {